 Graduates of this program are competent to enter private practice or to continue on in an academic career.
 Refer to Alumni Placement for more details.

-Thoracic surgery residency training is a high priority item for the full time faculty of the UI Department of Cardiothoracic Surgery.
+Thoracic surgery residency training is a high priority item for the full time faculty of the UI Department of Surgery's Division of Cardiothoracic Surgery.
 Through close supervision, the surgical staff provides teaching at each level for the residents with a well-organized program and continually increased responsibility.